Latest posts by ASA Editor, M.D. (see all)

 What to Bring with Portable CPAP:

-Whether you’re traveling by plane, car or RV, a little planning will help you travel with your CPAP with ease.
+Whether you’re traveling by plane, car or RV, a little planning will help you travel with your CPAP supplies with ease.
 There are a few things you should shoulder bringing including:

 - Battery: Consider bringing a battery pack to use, especially if you’re camping or traveling somewhere with limited power sources.